Davidia involucrata: Fossil record

-The oldest probable fossils of Davidia are permineralized fruits from the Upper Cretaceous (Campanian) Horseshoe Canyon Formation of Dinosaur Provincial Park near Drumheller, Alberta, Canada.
-Those fruits are smaller than those of D. involucrata and have fewer locules, but are otherwise similar in morphology to the extant genus.
+The oldest probable fossils of Davidia are permineralized fruit from the Upper Cretaceous (Campanian) Horseshoe Canyon Formation of Dinosaur Provincial Park near Drumheller, Alberta, Canada.
+Those fruit are smaller than those of D. involucrata and have fewer locules, but are otherwise similar in morphology to the extant genus.

 In 2009, B. I. Pavlyutkin described Miocene fossils in Primorsky Krai and assigned them to a new species in the genus Davidia.

 Cultivation

 The species was introduced from China to Europe and North America in 1904, and is a popular ornamental tree in parks and larger gardens.
-Most trees in cultivation are var. vilmoriniana, which has proved much better able to adapt to the climatic conditions in the west.
+Most trees in cultivation are of the glabrous form, which has proved much better able to adapt to the climatic conditions in Europe and North America.